ajzeigert/zeigert.com/src/posts/2024-01-04-where-to-find-obsidian-colors-at-glass-buttes.md

 P.P.S.
 I'm testing out the Mastodon comment integration, see below.

 P.P.P.S.
-When I view this post in NetNewWire, the map div gets extremely weird.
+When I view this post in NetNewsWire, the map div gets extremely weird.
 I'm working on it.

+**UPDATE 2024/1/8:** Thanks to some [quick work](https://github.com/lumeland/lume/discussions/548) from [Óscar Otero](https://mastodon.gal/@misteroom), the creator of Lume and maintainer of [theme-simple-blog](https://github.com/lumeland/theme-simple-blog), the RSS feed should now show a fallback image in place of unsupported content.